Fly Fishing Damselfly Nymphs & Adults …

 Adult: We have so rarely fished adult damselfly patterns that we could only suggest floating commercial patterns that resemble the naturals of where you are fishing.

-* Looking for some custom tied proven effective BC Interior damselfly patterns?
-Contact us for details!
+*** looking for some custom tied proven effective BC Interior damselfly fly patterns? … Contact us for details!